AlexMathew/scrapple/docs/index.rst

 ``$ scrapple --help``

-The description for the commands provided by Scrapple are described in the :ref:`commands <topics-commands>` section.
+The description for the commands provided by Scrapple are described in the :ref:`commands <framework-commands>` section.

-The :ref:`configuration file <topics-config>` is the backbone of Scrapple.
+The :ref:`configuration file <framework-config>` is the backbone of Scrapple.
 It specifies the base page URL, selectors for the data extraction, the follow link for the link crawler and several other parameters.

 Examples for each type are given.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :hidden:

    intro/tutorials/single_linear